nipy/workshops/2017-03-boston/lectures/lesson-testing/presentation.md

 - Unit tests

-  - test isolated parts of the program
+  - work on isolated parts (units) of the program

-&nbsp;

---
+  - verify that units operate correctly in various scenarios
+  - usually compare observed results to well known expected results

 - Integration tests

   - combine individual software modules and test as a group
+  - similar structure as unit tests: compare observed results to  expected results, but the expected result can be more complicated to represent

 &nbsp;